-Fanta Traore is pursuing a joint Master of Arts and Master of Business Administration degree at Yale University.
+Fanta Traore is pursuing a Master of Public Policy at Yale University.
 Fanta’s commitment to championing economic inclusion is ignited by her fascination with the economic complexities witnessed growing up in the dynamic, culture-rich and also heavily unequal city of New York.
-A desire to serve the marginalized and disenfranchised, globally, brings Fanta to Yale, where she studies economic development, management, and public-private partnerships.
-Prior to attending Yale, she worked as a senior research assistant in the Federal Reserve System’s International Finance division, where she analyzed cross border transactions data and the impact of financial market development on inequality.
-Fanta also spent nearly a decade in the social entrepreneurship ecosystem, working for Echoing Green and the Anzisha Prize, where she supported 100+ organizations leveraging her ability to use data for social impact and brokering partnerships across francophone Africa.
-In 2018, she co-founded the Sadie Collective, the only organization dedicated to addressing the pipeline and pathway access for Black women in economics and related fields.
-The Collective has been featured on NPR, Fortune, Forbes, and the World Economic Forum.
-She has been recognized as a Global Shaper with the World Economic Forum and is on the Board of Directors of WAKE Academy, an all-girls school in Guinea.
-Fanta speaks four languages and has worked across Sub-Saharan Africa.
+A desire to serve the marginalized and disenfranchised, globally, brings Fanta to Yale, where she studies management and policy with a focus on impactful investing in venture capital.
+Her experiences as a social entrepreneur — a co-founder of the Sadie Collective, the only organization dedicated to addressing the pipeline and pathway access for Black women in economics and related fields — has served as the launching pad for her career as an investor.
+Working at Commonweal Ventures, CT Innovations and Echoing Green, have been enriched by growing up in New York in her mother’s hair salon, her foray into entrepreneurship.
+Being a founder twice over — in the U.S. context and in Mali, raising capital — informs how she thinks about investing in founders from all walks of life in the U.S. and Africa.
+Her work has been featured on NPR, Fortune, Forbes, the World Economic Forum and more, garnering much success enabling her to be a sought-out speaker and startup advisor.
+She has been recognized as a Global Shaper with the World Economic Forum and is on the Board of Directors of WAKE Academy, designed to empower girls through sports’ education in Guinea.
+Fanta speaks four languages and has worked across sub-Saharan Africa to encourage entrepreneurship amongst youth in the francophone regions.
 She is a proud alumna of Howard University where she obtained dual degrees in economics and political science and graduated summa cum laude, Phi Beta Kappa.